abg/dbsake/docs/subcommands.rst

 Additionally there are several custom actions to make managing the sandbox
 easier:

+- metadata

+  Outputs some basic information about the sandbox environment including the version, the my.cnf being used, and various mysql command paths that are used by sandbox.sh

+- version

+  Output a version string for the mysql server process this sandbox was initialized with.

 - mysql [options]

   connect to the sandbox using the mysql command line client